jhallen/joes-sandbox/fpga/i2c_monitor/README.md

 ### I2C

-Connect SCL to pin 79
+* Connect SCL to pin 79
-Connect SDA to pin 75
+* Connect SDA to pin 75

 SCL and SDA have de-glitch filters so that single cycle (50 MHz) pulses are ignored.

 ### LEDs

-LED0 (D2) blinks at 1 Hz
+* LED0 (D2) blinks at 1 Hz
-LED1 (D4) is SDA (on if high)
+* LED1 (D4) is SDA (on if high)
-LED2 (D5) is SCL (on if high)
+* LED2 (D5) is SCL (on if high)

 ### RS-232

 BAUD rate is 115200, but you can change the BAUD parameter in baud.v to change this.
 BAUD rates up to 921600 work well.
-There is an 8K FIFO buffer to help buffer short burst of high-speed I2C.
-The serial port support XON/XOFF (^S/^Q) flow control.
+There is an 8K FIFO buffer to help buffer short bursts of high-speed I2C.
+The serial port supports XON/XOFF (^S/^Q) flow control.

-Connect TTL serial output is to pin 72
+* Connect TTL serial output is to pin 72
-Connect TTL serial input is from pin 71
+* Connect TTL serial input is from pin 71

 Output on serial will look like this: